-- as a preventative, i.e. in case the pupil develops symptoms during the school day; - if the pupil is taking other prescribed or non-prescribed medication, i.e. only one non-prescription medication will be administered at a time; - Any requirement for a non-prescription medication to be administered during school hours for longer than 48 hours must be accompanied by a Doctor's note.
-In the absence of a Doctor's note and if following the administration of a non-prescription medication symptoms have not begun to lessen in the first 48 hours the school will advise the parent to contact their Doctor.
-If symptoms have begun to alleviate, the medication can continue to be administered at home out of school hours.
-Under very exceptional circumstances where the continued administration of a non-prescribed medication is required to keep the pupil in school and this requirement has not been documented by a medical professional the school will continue to administer medication at their own discretion. - A request to administer the same or a different non-prescription medication that is for the same/initial condition will not be repeated for 2 weeks after the initial episode; and not for more than 2 episodes per term it will be assumed that the prolonged expression of symptoms requires medical intervention, and parents/guardians will be advised to contact their Doctor. - Skin creams and lotions will only be administered in accordance with the Schools Intimate Care Policy and procedures. - Medication that is sucked i.e. coughs sweets or lozenges, will not be administered by the school. - if parents/guardians have forgotten to administer non-prescription medication that is required before school requests to administer will be at the discretion of the school and considered on an individual basis.
+- as a preventative, i.e. in case the pupil develops symptoms during the school day; - if the pupil is taking other prescribed or non-prescribed medication, i.e. only one non-prescription medication will be administered at a time; - for more than 48 hours parents will be advised if symptoms persist to contact their Doctor; any requirement for the administration of non-prescription medication for more than 48 hours must be accompanied by a note from the pupils General Practitioner (GP)confirming dose and length of administration.
+Any request to administer non-prescription medication for more than 48 hours must be approved by the School Nursing Service and a record kept. - A request to administer the same or a different non-prescription medication that is for the same/initial condition will not be repeated for 2 weeks after the initial episode; and not for more than 2 episodes per term - it will be assumed that the prolonged expression of symptoms requires medical intervention, and parents/quardians will be advised to contact their Doctor. - Skin creams and lotions will only be administered in accordance with the Schools Intimate Care Policy and procedures. - Medication that is sucked i.e. coughs sweets or lozenges, will not be administered by the school. - if parents/guardians have forgotten to administer non-prescription medication that is required before school requests to administer will be at the discretion of the school and considered on an individual basis.